-The Compensation Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group and the Aon Global Life Sciences Survey results.
+The Compensation and Organization Development Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group and the Aon Global Life Sciences Survey results.
 Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and company constraints.
-The Compensation Committee increased the annual base salary for Mr. Marucci, Dr. Keler, Mr. Jimenez, Mr. Martin and Dr. Young by 3.4% to 3.5% in mid-2021, depending on the position.
+The Compensation and Organization Development Committee increased the annual base salary for Mr. Marucci, Dr. Keler, Dr. Heath-Chiozzi, Mr. Martin and Dr. Young by 3.5% to 6.5% in mid-2022 as described in the base salary section below.

-In December 2021 and January 2022, our Compensation Committee reviewed our performance relative to our 2021 corporate goals and concluded that we had achieved 120% of our pipeline development, business and financial operations goals.
-Our Compensation Committee approved annual bonus payments of 114% to 124% of the 2021 bonus target for Mr. Marucci, Dr. Keler, Mr. Jimenez, Mr. Martin and Dr. Young, depending on the position.
-Further, stock options granted to our executive officers in 2021 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
-We believe that stock options structured in this manner encourage our executive officers to focus on increasing stockholder value and stock price appreciation over the long term and limit unnecessary risk taking behavior, while promoting retention.
+In December 2022 and January 2023, our Compensation and Organization Development Committee reviewed our performance relative to our 2022 corporate goals and concluded that we had achieved 100% of our pipeline development, business and financial operations goals.
+Our Compensation and Organization Development Committee approved annual bonus payments of 100% to 106% of the 2022 bonus target for Mr. Marucci, Dr. Keler, Dr. Heath-Chiozzi, Mr. Martin and Dr. Young, depending on each individual's performance and their respective position.
+Further, stock options granted to our Executive Officers in 2022 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
+We believe that stock options structured in this manner encourage our Executive Officers to focus on increasing stockholder value and stock price appreciation over the long term and limit unnecessary risk taking behavior, while promoting retention.

-In 2021, we accomplished the following significant milestones during the year:
+In 2022, we accomplished the following significant milestones during the year: